Chart Color Schemes

 An assessment of population growth drivers in Samford Valley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Samford Valley is around 3,375 as of Feb 2026.
-This reflects an increase of 167 people since the 2021 Census which reported a population of 3,208 people.
-The change is inferred from the resident population of 3,355 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 73 validated new addresses since the Census date.
-This level of population equates to a density ratio of 166 persons per square kilometer.
-The suburb's growth rate of 5.2% since census positions it within 2.2 percentage points of the SA3 area (7.4%).
-Population growth was primarily driven by overseas migration contributing approximately 59.0%.
+Based on ABS population updates and AreaSearch validation, the suburb of Samford Valley's population is estimated at around 3,391 as of May 2026.
+This reflects an increase of 183 people since the 2021 Census, which reported a population of 3,208.
+The change was inferred from AreaSearch's estimate of 3,382 residents following examination of ABS ERP data (June 2025) and additional 70 validated new addresses since the Census date.
+This level of population equates to a density ratio of 167 persons per square kilometer.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data are applied.
-Anticipating future population dynamics, the suburb is expected to increase by 89 persons to 2041 based on aggregated SA2-level projections reflecting an increase of 2.9% over the 17 years.
+These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population dynamics anticipate lower quartile growth, with the suburb expected to increase by 20 persons to 2041, reflecting an increase of 0.3% over the 16 years.

 Frequently Asked Questions - Population